 Description

-DESCRIPTION: the memorial faces north-east towards the west door of the church and comprises a stone wheel head cross raised on a square plinth with a shallow raised upper surface, and a single-stepped square base.
-The ends of the cross are indented, the wheel head takes the form of a carved laurel wreath and the intersection of the cross has an intaglio carved circular boss.
-The north-east face of the shaft bears an inscription in incised lettering and reads: THE/ GREAT WAR/ 1914-1918/ IN MEMORY/ OF THE/ HOWGILL/ LADS/ WHO DIED/ THAT WE/ MIGHT LIVE.
-The names of the Fallen are inscribed on the plinth, followed by: ERECTED BY PUBLIC SUBSCRIPTION.
+The Howgill War Memorial is a First World War memorial built in 1920.
+It is made of marble and faces north-east towards the west door of the church.
+The memorial features a stone wheel head cross that is raised on a square plinth with a shallow raised upper surface and a single-stepped square base.
+The ends of the cross are indented, and the wheel head is designed to resemble a carved laurel wreath.
+At the intersection of the cross, there is an intaglio carved circular boss.
+The north-east face of the shaft has an inscription in incised lettering that reads: THE/ GREAT WAR/ 1914-1918/ IN MEMORY/ OF THE/ HOWGILL/ LADS/ WHO DIED/ THAT WE/ MIGHT LIVE.
+The names of the Fallen are inscribed on the plinth, along with the phrase: ERECTED BY PUBLIC SUBSCRIPTION.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.